Halldor Gunnløgsson House: History

 Gunnløgsson's own design in 1059.
 Halldor Gunnløgsson lived in the house until his death in 1985.
 In 2006, Realdania By / Byg bought the house from his widow.
 She lived in the house as a tenant until March 2012.

 Architectrue

 The house is constructed in glass and timber between two whitewashed brick gables.
 It stands on a podium of greenish-blue marble.
-The marble was leftover materials from Tårnby Yown Hall.
+The marble was leftover materials from Tårnby Town Hall.